-Introduction
+1 Introduction

-Supermarket Income REIT plc ("the Company") is a Real Estate Investment Trust investing in a diversified portfolio of supermarket real estate assets in the UK and Europe.
-The Company's assets earn long-dated, secure, inflation-linked, growing income.
-The Company targets a progressive dividend and the potential for capital appreciation over the longer term.
-As long-term investors, the Company is fully committed to integrating sustainable practices into its day-to-day operations.

-The Company has a zero-tolerance position towards bribery and corruption, wherever and in whatever form they may be encountered.

-Many countries (including the UK) have implemented laws and regulations that prohibit bribery.
+- 1.1 The Company has a zero-tolerance position towards bribery and corruption, wherever and in whatever form they may be encountered. - 1.2 Many countries (including the UK) have implemented laws and regulations that prohibit bribery.
 In those jurisdictions where bribery is a criminal offence, the penalties include potential custodial sentences for individuals and unlimited fines for commercial organisations.
-Bribery could also expose the Company to serious damage to its reputation.

-The Company and its Directors are committed to operating fairly, honestly and openly in accordance with the laws of each jurisdiction.
-Any form of bribery and corruption by or on behalf of the Company, or with which the Company is associated, would very likely have a significant, adverse impact on the Company's reputation for integrity and its general market standing.

-Accordingly, the Company and its Directors are committed to having appropriate and proportionate procedures in place to prevent bribery and corruption.
+Bribery could also expose the Company to untold damage to its reputation. - 1.3 The Company and its directors are committed to operating fairly, honestly and openly in accordance with the laws of each jurisdiction.
+Any form of bribery and corruption by or on behalf of the Company, or with which the Company is associated, would very likely have a significant, adverse impact on the Company's reputation for integrity and its general market standing. - 1.4 Accordingly, the Company and its directors are committed to having appropriate and proportionate procedures in place to prevent bribery and corruption.
 This policy is intended to set out the Company's approach to bribery and to state clearly the standards and principles required to ensure conformance with relevant legislation and the Company's internal requirements.
-The policy has been fully approved and endorsed by the Company's Directors.
+The policy has been fully approved and endorsed by the Company's directors.

-Scope
+2 Scope

-This policy applies to the Company's Directors, officers, employees, intermediaries, contractors, consultants, supply-chain partners and any other people or bodies associated with the Company including, without limitation, the Company's alternative investment fund manager and their respective directors, officers, partners and employees.
-All those to whom the Code applies are required to read, understand and comply with it.

-If any company in the Company's group enters into a joint venture (or similar agreement), it is expected that an equivalent policy be implemented in respect of the joint venture entity.

-Local policies and procedures designed to meet requirements for specific jurisdictions or businesses may supplement this policy.
+- 2.1 This policy applies to the Company's directors, officers, intermediaries, contractors, consultants, supply-chain partners and any other people or bodies associated with the Company including, without limitation, the Company's investment adviser, alternative investment fund manager and their respective directors, officers, partners and employees.
+All those to whom the Code applies are required to read, understand and comply with it. - 2.2 If any company in the Company's group enters into a joint venture (or similar agreement), it is expected that an equivalent policy be implemented in respect of the joint venture entity. - 2.3 Local policies and procedures designed to meet requirements for specific jurisdictions or businesses may supplement this policy.

-Key Principles
+3 Key Principles

-No-one to whom this policy applies may give, offer, promise, accept, request or authorise a bribe (or omit to take any other step that might amount to an offence under any applicable anti-bribery and corruption laws).
+- 3.1 No-one to whom this policy applies may give, offer, promise, accept, request or authorise a bribe (or omit to take any other step that might amount to an offence under any applicable anti-bribery and corruption laws).
 In addition you must also be aware that, under the UK's Bribery Act 2010, it is an offence for a commercial organisation (such as the Company) to fail to prevent bribery by a person associated with it.
-All payments or gifts which might amount to bribery are also forbidden under the terms of this policy and may result in the immediate dismissal of any officer of the Company involved in their payment or receipt and/or the termination of a business relationship.

-Recklessness or "wilful blindness" in respect of any such incident is also likely to be in contravention of applicable laws and/or regulations and will amount to a breach of this policy.
+All payments or gifts which might amount to bribery are also forbidden under the terms of this policy and may result in the immediate dismissal of any officer of the Company involved in their payment or receipt and/or the termination of a business relationship. - 3.2 Recklessness or "wilful blindness" in respect of any such incident is also likely to be in contravention of applicable laws and/or regulations and will amount to a breach of this policy.

-Bribery and corruption are also wholly incompatible with the general standards of probity expected of all of the Company's officers.

-The Chair of the Board has primary responsibility for ensuring that the Company applies this policy appropriately.
+- 3.3 Bribery and corruption are also wholly incompatible with the general standards of probity expected of all of the Company's officers. - 3.4 The chairman of the board has primary responsibility for ensuring that the Company applies this policy appropriately.

-What is a Bribe?
+4 What is a bribe?